dawn-infra-labs/dawn-secure-transport/architecture/README.md

 The architecture directory provides:

-- A unified reference for contributors
+- **Unified Reference**: A consistent guide for developers and contributors.
-- A clear structure for auditors and reviewers
+- **Structural Transparency**: A clear framework for technical auditors and architectural reviewers.
-- A stable foundation for future protocol and implementation work
+- **Future-Proof Foundation**: A stable base for evolving connectivity protocols and implementation standards.

-Each document is self‑contained but designed to interoperate with the others.
+Each document is self‑contained but designed to operate within a cohesive architectural pipeline to ensure long‑term resilience and adaptability.

 ---